 Substantial portions of this article are taken from How to Reduce Bee Poisoning from Pesticides (PNW 591), written by Louisa Hooven, Ramesh Sagili and Erik Johansen.
-The complete publication is available online at https://catalog.extension.oregonstate.edu/pnw591
+The publication may be downloaded as a pdf or an app: https://catalog.extension.oregonstate.edu/pnw591.

 Pollinators are essential to Pacific Northwest agriculture

 Commercially managed honey bees pollinate a variety of crops in the Pacific Northwest, including tree fruits, berries, cucurbits, and crops grown for seed.
 This activity is economically significant.
 Beekeepers from California and the Pacific Northwest together perform nearly half of the nation’s commercial pollination, valued at approximately $18 billion (Calderone 2012).